Search

 This is real, difficult, essential history delivered in the most eloquent and accessible way.
 Her case, that rural Britain has been shaped by imperialism, is unanswerable, and she makes her arguments beautifully.
 An important book.”
 Sathnam Sanghera ― author of “Empireland“.

-For this Salon, the host will be Richard White, a key member of the walk · listen · create community, in his role as a an Award grand juror, but also co-editor of “Breaking the Dead Silence” that includes a chapter on the hidden connections of the historic legacy of the slave trade.
+For this Salon, the host will be Richard White, a key member of the walk · listen · create community, in his role as an Award grand juror, but also co-editor of “Breaking the Dead Silence” that includes a chapter on the hidden connections of the historic legacy of the slave trade.

 Walking Writers Salons are hour-long events in which you will get to meet a Walking Writer and learn from them how they weave writing and walking, and how they interpret their surroundings.
 Each Salon will include a discussion with the author, inviting questions from the audience, and will include a multiple choice quiz in which a winner will receive a prize of Our Island Stories: Country Walks through Colonial Britain kindly donated by Penguin / Random House.